slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 When you don’t create things, you become defined by your tastes rather than ability.
 Your tastes only narrow & exclude people.
 So create.
 -->

----
-### On growing old

-> *'All God does is watch us and kill us when we get boring.
-We must never, ever be boring.' -- Chuck Palahniuk*